3 Bean Chili Soup Mix In A Jar

 | | | |

-If you follow my blog daily, then you know I have been making different “Soup Mix in a Jar” recipes.
-This 3 Bean Chili Soup in a Jar is my favorite!
+If you follow my blog daily, you know I’ve been creating various “Soup Mix in a Jar” recipes.
+This 3-Bean Chili Soup in a Jar is my favorite!
 Honestly, I love making this soup for Mark and me.
-As I get older, I prefer things as easily as possible.
-If I make a ton of these in one day, we can eat them for many months to come!
-These soup in a jar recipes are also great for prepping.
+As I get older, I prefer things to be as easy as possible.
+If I make a large batch of these in one day, we can enjoy them for many months to come!
+These soup-in-a-jar recipes are also great for prepping.
 If you love to eat, but don’t really love to cook, these jars are for you.
 You can also make these for gifts.
 These are the dried vegetables I’m stocking to make all my soup mixes.
 Dried Vegetables for Soups

 Items You Will Need in the Kitchen